 Claire supports various activities and efforts of persons with disabilities, including by providing opportunities for training sessions and encouraging employees to take part in the Abilympics, nationwide skill competitions for persons with disabilities.

 The employment rate of persons with disabilities at Santen Pharmaceutical Co., Ltd. in June 2018 was 2.20% and this is above the legal employment rate.

 Employees at Claire are working.

-Improving Measures to Achieve a Work-Life Balance
+Systems to Achieve a Work-Life Balance

 By adopting the following systems, Santen strives to create a working environment where employees can make the best use of their abilities regardless of their life stage or gender, with full, mutual respect for their diverse values, and can also achieve a good work-life balance while performing their duties effectively and efficiently.

 - Childcare leave: